dotnet/msbuild/documentation/specs/project-cache.md

         - They do not mutate state (file system, environment variables, etc).
         - They do not MSBuild task call into other projects.
       - The BuildManager schedules the proxy targets to build on the in proc node to avoid ProjectInstance serialization costs.
-    - Best: when the plugins run and cache the build, they tell MSBuild to serialize the BuildResult to a file via [BuildParameters.OutputResultsCacheFile](https://github.com/dotnet/msbuild/blob/d39f2e4f5f3d461bc456f9abed9adec4a2f0f542/src/Build/BackEnd/BuildManager/BuildParameters.cs#L767) or the `/outputResultsCache` command line argument.
+    - Best: when the plugin's infrastructure (e.g. cloudbuild or anybuild builder nodes) runs and caches the build, it can tell MSBuild to serialize the BuildResult to a file via [BuildParameters.OutputResultsCacheFile](https://github.com/dotnet/msbuild/blob/d39f2e4f5f3d461bc456f9abed9adec4a2f0f542/src/Build/BackEnd/BuildManager/BuildParameters.cs#L767) or the `/outputResultsCache` command line argument.
 Then, on cache hits, the plugins deserialize the BuildResult and send it back to MSBuild.
 This is the most correct option, as it requires neither guessing nor proxy targets.
 Whatever the build did, that's what's returned.
       - This is not yet possible.
 Outputting results cache files needs to first be decoupled from `/isolate`.
       - Potential Issue: serialization format may change between runtime msbuild and the cache results file, especially if binary serialization is used.
 - Configuring plugins